Six Things You Must Know About a Divorce in Arizona

 - Identifying Community Property.

 Identifying Community Property in a Divorce

-The first stage of dividing property in a divorce in Arizona is to list out all of the property you or your spouse acquired during the marriage.
-The list should include a list of your physical assets, such as a home or vehicles, as well as all of your financial accounts.
+You should create a list containing all the property you and your spouse acquired during the marriage.
+The list should include all physical assets, such as a home or vehicles, as well as all financial accounts.

 There may be tax consequences when dividing some assets in a divorce.
 For example, you will be taxed and penalized for withdrawing money from retirement accounts to divide those accounts.

 Instead of cashing out retirement accounts, you can divide retirement and other tax-deferred investment accounts through Qualified Domestic Relations Orders.
 Such orders divide retirement accounts without creating a taxable event.

 You should consult with a qualified Arizona divorce attorney regarding the best way to divide your assets.

 You then need to determine how much your property is worth before you can decide how to divide your property fairly.
 Determining the value of your assets may require you to obtain an appraisal of your home.
 You will need to exchange account statements for your financial accounts to determine how much money was in those accounts when you filed for divorce.